integreat-io/integreat-api-json/README.md

 - `secret` - JWT secret
 - `authSource` - Name of Integreat source to get ident token from
 - `jwtSub` - Ident prop to set to `sub` value from JWT on auth.
 Default is `id`
+- `baseUri` - The canonical uri to base uri generation on

 A not on `include` and `exclude`: If none of them are set, all possible routes will be generated from the datatypes.
 When both of them are set, `exclude` will